NVentimiglia/Realtime.Messaging.Xamarin/README.md

 ## Realtime.Messaging.Xamarin

 Realtime messaging SDK for Xamarin.
 The Messaging Service is a highly-scalable pub/sub message broker.
 Using your favorite programming language you'll be able to broadcast messages to millions of users, reliably and securely.
 It's all in the cloud so you don't need to manage servers.

+### Platforms

+Supports Android, iOS, and Windows Phone 8 Silverlight.

 ### Implementation